-Our in-house designed cleanNOx SNCR urea skids are designed to reduce the NO and NO2 in the gas stream to meet the requirements of the Industrial Emissions Directive (formerly the Waste Incineration Directive), and BREF (the EU Best Available Techniques reference documents, or "BREFs").
+Our in-house designed cleanNOx SNCR (selective non catalytic reduction) systems / urea skids are designed to reduce the NO and NO2 in the gas stream to meet the requirements of the Industrial Emissions Directive (formerly the Waste Incineration Directive), and BREF (the EU Best Available Techniques reference documents, or "BREFs").

 BREFs represent the outcome of the ‘Sevilla process’.
 The majority of BREFs cover specific agro-industrial activities; such BREFs are referred to as 'sectoral BREFs'.
 However, there are also a number of 'horizontal BREFs' dealing with cross-cutting issues such as energy efficiency, industrial cooling systems, or emissions from storage with relevance for industrial manufacturing in general.
-A specific BREF was developed for the monitoring of emissions to air and water from installations under the Industrial Emissions Directive.
+A specific BREF was developed for the monitoring of emissions to air and water from installations under the Industrial Emissions Directive which includes nox emissions.

-Selective Non-Catalytic Reduction system (SNCR) solutions are used to remove harmful oxides of nitrogen from hot flue gases by reaction with urea or ammonia solutions.
-Filter designs use urea because of the relatively minimal COSHH issues when compared to handling ammonia.
+Selective Non-Catalytic Reduction system (SNCR) solutions are used to remove harmful nitrogen oxides from hot flue gas by reaction with urea or ammonia solutions.
+Filter Designs use urea because of the relatively minimal COSHH issues when compared to handling ammonia slip.
 The urea solution is injected inside combustion chamber outlets or secondary (dwell) chambers, and is mainly used in power plants that burn biomass, municipal or clinical waste.

-NOx injection can be a fine art as there are certain limitations required for optimal dosing these are:
+NOx injection can be a fine art as there are certain limitations required for optimal dosing and emission reduction which are:

-We offer two different types of cleanNOx skids, which are categorised as a ‘basic’ skid which uses urea solution in IBC container and needs to be integrated into a clients controls system, or the full ‘prill ‘skid which has its own control system and uses pellets of prill, mixing with de-mineralised or towns water on site.
+We offer two different types of cleanNOx skids for our sncr systems, which are categorised as a ‘basic’ skid which uses urea solution in IBC container and needs to be integrated into a clients controls system, or the full 'prill' skid which has its own control system and uses pellets of prill, mixing with de-mineralised or towns water on site to control the nox emissions.

 By using our reagent waste calculator we can determine the quantity of urea needed and then recommend the skid to suit.
 It is an OPEX/CAPEX balance over the life of the plant which steers the decision with our clients.